 Bring originals of all documents uploaded in the application.
 The officer does not routinely check them all, but if asked to produce an original and you don't have it, the application is referred for additional investigation.

-appointments at VFS centres in popular countries (India, Nigeria, Pakistan) often have 2–3 week lead times.
-Book as soon as your application is submitted — waiting increases the total time.
+appointments at VFS centres in popular countries (India, Nigeria, Pakistan) often have 2 to 3 week lead times.
+Book as soon as your application is submitted, waiting increases the total time.

 Standard processing is 3 weeks for out-of-country applications.
 Your application status updates in your UKVI account.
 Statuses: